Current undergraduate students can find resources and answers to frequently asked questions below:

 Students within the College of the Arts who wish to change their college must submit a Change of College form.
 This particular form is for Undergraduate students with 90 credits or higher.
 Students with less than 90 credits must change their college through the University Advisement Center.

-I need to retake FLME 1010 and/or FLME 2700.
+What should I do if I need to retake FLME 1010 and/or FLME 2700?

 To be eligible for the Film and Media major or minor, students are required to complete FLME 1010 and FLME 2700 with a minimum grade of C and a combined grade-point average of 2.5 or higher for both classes.
 Students who do not meet this requirement must complete the Film Major Eligibility Requirement Appeal form in order to request to retake FLME 1010 and/or FLME 2700.